For (Potential) Authors

 Are you interested?
 Would You like to become an Author?

-The Editorial Boards of the Czech Yearbooks Project have already approved the main topics for 2014 / 2015 volumes:
+The Editorial Boards of the Czech Yearbooks Project have already approved the main topics for 2016 / 2017 volumes:

-CYArb 2015: Interaction of Arbitration (Arbitrators) and Courts
+CYArb 2017Conduct of Arbitration

 Materials needed for the preparation of the contribution: